Current Art History Graduate Students

 • Email: maria.de.lourdes.marino.fernandez@temple.edu

-• María de Lourdes Mariño is an independent researcher and curator, currently a Ph.D.
-Candidate at Temple University.
-She specializes in Modern and Contemporary Art from Latin America and the Caribbean, including its diaspora.
+• María de Lourdes Mariño is an independent researcher and curator currently a Ph.D. candidate at Temple University, where she specializes in Modern and Contemporary Art from Latin America and the Caribbean, including its diaspora.
 Her scholarship relies on theories of postcoloniality and decoloniality as conceptual frameworks to unravel the region's race, class, gender, political, and economic power relationships as presented through the history of art.

 • Read More